gzhelezo/cs330-fall2019/assign/assign03.md

 ### My First Web Server
 - Update your server so that can recieve and parses HTTP requests - extracts the file path from the URL.
 Rememeber the URL is the second token in the request line.
+- You can use the _current directory_ to serve up content.
 - If the file in the request exists - return _200 OK_ and the file contents as a HTTP response message.
 - If file doesn’t exist, send a properly formatted _404 Not Found_ error message.
 - [WebServer](WebServer.java) - in case you couldn't finish the initial code at class.